📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Step 1: Confirm the Infection Is Bacterial

 Look for classic bacterial symptoms: frayed or dissolving fins, red streaks, open sores or ulcers, body swelling, bulging eyes, mouth erosion, or labored breathing with gill irritation.
-White cotton-like tufts indicate fungal infection, and tiny white spots like grains of salt suggest Ich (a parasite) — neither will respond to Fish Zithro.
+White cotton-like tufts indicate fungal infection, and tiny white spots like grains of salt suggest Ich (a parasite) — neither will respond to Bird Zithro.
 Accurate diagnosis prevents wasted time and unnecessary medication exposure.

 Step 2: Prepare the Treatment Environment